Guillaume Latendresse: Professional

-Latendresse's successful training camp in 2006 prompted then-Canadiens head Ccach Guy Carbonneau to give the 19-year-old a roster spot on the team; general manager Bob Gainey made Carbonneau's decision official by signing Latendresse to a three-year deal worth US$850,000 per year, the NHL rookie maximum.
+Latendresse's successful training camp in 2006 prompted then-Canadiens head coach Guy Carbonneau to give the 19-year-old a roster spot on the team; general manager Bob Gainey made Carbonneau's decision official by signing Latendresse to a three-year deal worth US$850,000 per year, the NHL rookie maximum.

 Latendresse was given the number 84 jersey prior to the start of his first season.
 While unaware of its significance, he became the first player in NHL history to ever wear the number 84 during a regular season game, which was the last number (from 1–99) to have never been worn by a player.

 During his rookie NHL season, Latendresse moved up to the first line after forward Chris Higgins suffered an ankle injury.
 On November 7, 2006, during his first game on the Canadiens' top line, Latendresse tapped in a rebound past goaltender Dwayne Roloson to record his first career NHL goal against the Edmonton Oilers, 1:04 into the third period.
 At a press conference after that game, Latendresse was asked about the comments of former Canadiens goaltender and Hall of Famer Patrick Roy.
 Just a few weeks earlier, Roy had said he thinks the only reason 19-year-old rookie Latendresse remained with the Canadiens is that he is a francophone, suggesting if his surname was "Smith" or "Brown," he would have been back in the QMJHL.
 Latendresse talked briefly about it: "It's me who's supposed to be 19, not him," said Latendresse.
 "I will act like a man.
 I'll leave it to him to act like a child.
 I don't know why he's acting like that.
 I've never spoken to him.
 He should be delighted by the success of young Québecers in the NHL instead of making stupid comments."

 Midway through his fourth season in Montreal, Latendresse was traded to the Minnesota Wild on November 23, 2009, for forward Benoît Pouliot.
 In his first 20 games with the Wild, Latendresse scored ten goals; he had scored only two in his previous 23 games in Montreal.